-How Freight master Flexport’s Ryan Petersen learned to CEO – TechCrunch
+How freight master Flexport’s Ryan Petersen learned to CEO – TechCrunch

 But it also hints at why he’s one of the most talented and exciting executives in tech: He learns.
 Humbly.
 Relentlessly.
 About whatever the role requires as it evolves.

 Right now, it means learning that 1.15 million medical masks can fit in a pasenger plane if you strap boxes to the seats like they’re people.
-Flexport has delivered around 62 million pieces of personal protective equipment, with delivery of over 7.7 million of those funded by the company’s non-profit arm Flexport.org.
+Flexport has delivered around 62 million pieces of personal protective equipment, with delivery of over 10 million of those funded by the company’s impact arm Flexport .org.
 Petersen and Flexport meanwhile helped create the Frontline Responders Fund that’s raised over $7 million for COVID relief.

 “He’s one of the most impressive founders I’ve known” said fellow FRF leader and Science co-founder Peter Pham .
 “Ryan just wants to solve problems without ego.”